ronkow/python-for-data-practitioners/README.md

 </kbd>
 <br><br>

-In the first cell, enter your code and click on the Run button (or use the keyboard shortcut `Shift` `Enter`):
+In any cell, enter your code and click on the Run button (or use the keyboard shortcut `Shift` `Enter`):

 <kbd>
 <img src="./images/jupyterlab_notebook_hello.png" width="600" alt="Python IDLE">